 - National Electrical Code, ANSI/NFPA 70, latest edition and any additional national, state or local codes. - In Canada, CSA C22.1 Canadian Electrical Code Part One and any local codes. - Wiring must be N.E.C.
 Class 1.
-If original wire, as supplied with furnace must be replaced, type 105°C wire or equivalent must be used.
-Supply wiring to furnace must be sized for the load required (see Section 12). - Provide electrical ground at furnace as required by codes.
+If original wire, as supplied with furnace, must be replaced, type 105°C wire or equivalent must be used.
+Supply wiring to furnace must be sized for the load required (see Section 12, p.
+24). - Provide electrical ground at furnace as required by codes.

-Connect 120 VAC/60 Hertz, single phase separate electrical line from the main house panel to the power leads in the furnace electrical box as shown on wiring diagrams on pages 14, 15 and 16.
+Connect 120 VAC/60 Hertz, single phase separate electrical line from the main house panel to the power leads in the furnace electrical box as shown on wiring diagram on page 14.
 Provide a fused disconnect in the power wiring, following all local codes.

-Ensure the wire size and type are adequate for the electrical load (see Section 12 and furnace nameplate for value).
+Ensure that the wire size and type is adequate for the electrical load (see Section 12, p.
+24 and furnace nameplate for value).